- Interviewing with Indian resources is a challenging experience.

 If they are in a bad mood or actively hostile or it feels like an interrogation then you already know that’s its not going to go well and you might as well go home then put up with their abuse.

-This is not just when Indians interview non-Indians, but also when Indians interview Indians.
-In Indian culture, it is considered perfectly normal to do what is called “grill” the interviewee.
+This is not just when Indians interview non-Indians but also when Indians interview Indians.
+In Indian culture, it is considered perfectly normal to “grill” the interviewee.
+Welcome to the Indian interview.
+Indians may have immigrated away from India.
+However, they behave the same way they did back in India, even though Indian behavior has led to nothing but dysfunction in India.

 Language Issues Are Assigned to the English as a First Language Speaker

-While Indians demonstrably have a weaker understanding of English than educated Americans and also have a much less understandable accent, Indians like to presume that their English is excellent and that any problem understanding their English is the fault of the English as a first language speaker.
-This is also explained in the following quotation.
+Meanwhile, Indians demonstrably have a weaker understanding of English than educated Americans and have a much less understandable accent.
+Indians presume that their English is excellent and that any problem understanding their English is the first language speaker’s fault.
+This fits into the pattern where Indians enjoy not only faking technical skills (as we cover in the article How Indians Coordinate to Falsify IT Certifications)

 Oh and they never tell you the correct answer.